morris-lab/CellOracle/docs/index.rst

 Please look `Changelog page <https://morris-lab.github.io/CellOracle.documentation/changelog/index.html>`_ for all updates history of CellOracle package.

+- 02/08/2023: CellOracle paper has been published in `Nature article <https://www.nature.com/articles/s41586-022-05688-9>`_ !
+It is also highlighted in `News and Views <https://www.nature.com/articles/d41586-023-00251-6>`_ .
+Thank you very much to all contributors and users for your help!!!

+- 02/02/2023: We released celloracle version 0.10.15.
+We fixed a bug in Motif data loading function.

 - 01/03/2023: We released celloracle version 0.10.14.
 We added a Xenopus Laevis data.

 - 10/10/2022: We released celloracle version 0.10.12.
 We added a new function to check distribution range of simulated value.
 Tutorial is also updated.

-- 09/27/2022: We released celloracle version 0.10.11.
-We added a new function to change cluster color.

-- 09/09/2022: We released celloracle version 0.10.10.
-We updated some functions in the network score calculation and visualization.